WPL Dissolved Air Flotation (DAF)

 Why you should choose the WPL Dissolved Air Floatation (DAF):

-- High intensity – up to three times more efficient than conventional settlement processes.
+- Performance – up to three times more efficient than gravity settlement processes and with a higher quality effluent discharged to sewer further reducing costs.

 - Modular – fully integrated treatment package for adaptation in to existing process streams.